Irasweetpotato/Irasweetpotato/README.md

-- 👋 Hi, I’m @Irasweetpotato
+- 👋 Hi, I’m @Ira:)
-- 👀 I’m interested in ...Chewing gum and Coding ofc
+- 👀 im not really that good at coding so uh
 - 🌱 I’m currently learning ..JAVA and Python
 - 💞️ I’m looking to collaborate on ..Whatever I feel like
 - 📫 How to reach me ...shira1597
 - 😄 Pronouns: ...
-She,Her,Gal
+She/her
 - ⚡ Fun fact: ... i can touch my nose with my tongue ;)
 - 💖Perfection ?
 Do you mean Harry Styles ?
 <!---